“Enter into his gates with thanksgiving, and into his courts with praise, be thankful unto him, and bless his name.”Psalms 100:4

-I pray that you are being lifted as you read this devotional, for my heart is being lifted as I write this.
-Oh Lord!
-Thank you for this day and bless those who need their hearts lifted on this day.
-Thank you for giving us this day to enjoy each other in our family as we sit at the table of thanksgiving.
+Thank you for each day you have given us Lord and bless those who need their hearts lifted up in joy and love.
+Give them strength to make it through each day and guide them into the path of your love.
 Let us rejoice and be glad for all that you have given us.
-Let us share that joy with others so they can be thankful too. . .let us enter His gates everyday with thanksgiving . . . in Jesus Name, Amen.
+Let us share that joy with others so that they can be thankful too.
+Let us enter His gates everyday with thanksgiving . . . in Jesus Name, Amen.

 This is my last post for this year; however, I will be back after the New Year.
 This is a time to reflect, pray, and be with those you love.
 Use your time wisely and engage with those around you with love and kindness.
 Be a blessing and you will be blessed.
-I will continue to pray for you and please do pray for me.
 May we all stay healthy and blessed in Jesus Name.
-Take time to read the bible and any post you may have missed.
+Take time to read the bible and any post you may have missed this year.
 God bless you all in the name of Jesus.